inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 		-- Ignatius Reilly
 Not one hundred percent efficient, of course ... but nothing ever is.
 		-- Kirk, "Metamorphosis", stardate 3219.8
-A bachelor is a selfish, undeserving guy who has cheated some woman out of a divorce.
+A bachelor is a selfish, unserving guy who has cheated some woman out of a divorce.
 		-- Don Quinn
 I like myself, but I won't say I'm as handsome as the bull that kidnapped